ourPLCC/plcc/README.md

-# PLCC
+# PLCC - Programming Language Compiler Compiler

-PLCC is a Programming Language Compiler Compiler designed for use in a Programming Languages course.
+PLCC is designed for teaching and learning programming languages concepts.

 - License: [GPLv3.0 or higher](LICENSE)
 - [Chat with us on Discord](https://discord.gg/EVtNSxS9E2)